How 9/11 changed air travel: more security, less privacy | WTOP

 Many independent experts agree with Pekoske’s assessment, though they usually see areas where the TSA must improve.

-“TSA is an effective deterrent against most attacks,” says Jeffrey Price, who teaches aviation security at Metropolitan State University of Denver and has co-authored books on the subject.
-“If it’s security theater, like some critics say, it’s pretty good security theater because since 9/11 we haven’t had a successful attack against aviation.”

 This summer, an average of nearly 2 million people per day have flowed through TSA checkpoints.
-On weekends and holidays they can be teeming with stressed-out travelers.
-During the middle of the week, even at big airports like DFW, they are less crowded; they hum rather than roar.
 Most travelers accept any inconvenience as the price of security in an uncertain world.

-Travel “is getting harder and harder, and I don’t think it’s just my age,” said Paula Gathings, who taught school in Arkansas for many years and was waiting for a flight to Qatar and then another to Kenya, where she will spend the next several months teaching.
-She blames the difficulty of travel on the pandemic, not the security apparatus.

-“They are there for my security.
-They aren’t there to hassle me,” Gathings said of TSA screeners and airport police.
-“Every time somebody asks me to do something, I can see the reason for it.
-Maybe it’s the schoolteacher in me.”
+“They aren’t there to hassle me,” said Paula Gathings, who was waiting for a flight out of DFW to Qatar and then another to Kenya.
+“Every time somebody asks me to do something, I can see the reason for it.”

+Several incidents highlight a threat that TSA needs to worry about — people who work for airlines or airports and have security clearance that lets them avoid regular screening.
+Some examples:

-— In 2016, a bomb ripped a hole in a Daallo Airlines plane shortly after takeoff, killing the bomber but 80 other passengers and crew survived.
-Somali authorities released video from Mogadishu’s airport that they said showed the man being handed a laptop containing the bomb.
+— In 2016, a bomb ripped a hole in a Daallo Airlines plane, killing the bomber, but 80 other passengers and crew survived.
+Somali authorities released video they said showed the man being handed a laptop containing the bomb.

-— In 2018, a Delta Air Lines baggage handler in Atlanta was convicted of using his security pass to smuggle more than 100 guns on flights to New York.
+— In 2018, a Delta Air Lines baggage handler in Atlanta was convicted of using his security pass to smuggle more than 100 guns on flights.

-— The following year, an American Airlines mechanic with Islamic State videos on his phone pleaded guilty to sabotaging a plane full of passengers by crippling a system that measures speed and altitude.
-Pilots aborted the flight during takeoff in Miami.
+— The following year, an American Airlines mechanic with Islamic State videos on his phone pleaded guilty to sabotaging a plane full of passengers.
+Pilots aborted the flight during takeoff.

-Those incidents highlight a threat that TSA needs to worry about — people who work for airlines or airports and have security clearance that lets them avoid regular screening.
-Pekoske says TSA is improving its oversight of the insider threat.

 David Koenig, based in Dallas, covers air travel and the airline industry for The Associated Press.
 Follow him on Twitter at http://twitter.com/airlinewriter